tannewt/wa-law.org/bill/2021-22/sb/5226/S/README.md

 5. The director shall cancel an occupational or temporary restricted driver's license after receiving notice that the holder thereof has been convicted of operating a motor vehicle in violation of its restrictions, no longer meets the eligibility requirements, or has been convicted of or found to have committed a separate offense or any other act or omission that under this chapter would warrant suspension or revocation of a regular driver's license.
 The department must give notice of the cancellation as provided under RCW 46.20.245.
 A person whose occupational or temporary restricted driver's license has been canceled under this section may reapply for a new occupational or temporary restricted driver's license if he or she is otherwise qualified under this section and pays the fee required under RCW 46.20.380.

+## Section 11
+> This section adds a new section to an existing chapter [46.20](/rcw/46_motor_vehicles/46.20_drivers_licenses—identicards.md).
+Here is the [modified chapter](rcw/46_motor_vehicles/46.20_drivers_licenses—identicards.md) for context.

+1. The department is authorized to administratively reinstate the license of a person suspended pursuant to RCW 46.20.289(1) prior to the effective date of this section because the person:

+    a.
+Failed to respond to a notice of traffic infraction for a moving violation;

+    b.
+Failed to appear at a requested hearing for a moving violation;

+    c.
+Violated a written promise to appear in court for a notice of infraction for a moving violation; or

+    d.
+Failed to comply with the terms of a notice of traffic infraction.

+2. No later than 90 days after the effective date of this section, the department shall:

+    a.
+Take reasonable steps to publicize and notify persons who may be eligible for reinstatement of his or her license pursuant to this section; and

+    b.
+Create an online application process for persons whose licenses are suspended and may be eligible for reinstatement as provided in this section.
+The online application process shall allow a person to determine whether the person is eligible to have his or her license reinstated and explain the process for reinstatement.
+A reissue fee as provided in RCW 46.20.311 shall apply.

+3. A reissue fee as provided in RCW 46.20.311 shall apply to any license reinstated under this section.

 ## Section 12
 > This section modifies existing section [46.64.025](/rcw/46_motor_vehicles/46.64_enforcement.md).
 Here is the [modified chapter](rcw/46_motor_vehicles/46.64_enforcement.md) for context.

 Whenever any person  fails to comply with the terms of a  criminal complaint **or criminal citation for a moving violation**, the court with jurisdiction over the  criminal complaint **or criminal citation** shall promptly give notice of such fact to the department of licensing.
 Whenever thereafter the case in which the defendant failed to appear or comply is adjudicated, the court hearing the case shall promptly file with the department a certificate showing that the case has been adjudicated.

 For the purposes of this section, "moving violation" is defined by rule pursuant to RCW 46.20.2891.

+## Section 13
+> This section adds a new section to an existing chapter [46.20](/rcw/46_motor_vehicles/46.20_drivers_licenses—identicards.md).
+Here is the [modified chapter](rcw/46_motor_vehicles/46.20_drivers_licenses—identicards.md) for context.

+1. An additional $1 fee shall be imposed on each application for an original or renewal of a regular driver's license, regular identicard, enhanced driver's license, or enhanced identicard.
+The entire amount of the fee shall be used to pay for processing costs for driver's license issuance and reinstatements, and information technology upgrades and the ongoing costs to maintain the driver's license and identicard record and issuance system.

+2. The department shall forward all funds accruing under this section to the state treasurer who shall deposit the moneys to the credit of the highway safety fund.

+## Section 15
+> This section adds a new section to an existing chapter [46.68](/rcw/46_motor_vehicles/46.68_disposition_of_revenue.md).
+Here is the [modified chapter](rcw/46_motor_vehicles/46.68_disposition_of_revenue.md) for context.

+The driver licensing technology support account is created as a subaccount in the highway safety fund under RCW 46.68.060.
+Moneys in the subaccount may be spent only after appropriation.
+Expenditures from the subaccount may be used only for supporting information technology systems used by the department to communicate with the judicial information system, manage driving records, and implement court orders.